 Q4: What’s the motivation behind starting a teleprompter business and becoming an owner and operator?
 Was it the experience of working in marketing and events before?
 What’s the motivation there?

 Anne’s Answer: I was ready to work independently because I’d worked for a whole range of large and small companies for a while.

 I’d had a great opportunity to live and work overseas.
-When I came back to work in the gold coast, there wasn’t a lot of corporate marketing to do here, so I went to Brisbane.
+When I came back to work on the Gold Coast, there wasn’t a lot of corporate marketing to do here, so I went to Brisbane.
 I’d worked for a lot of people for a long time and I really felt comfortable and happy and confident in my own skin to say, right, I need a new challenge.

 Q5: What did you find that surprised you?
 What did you learn from going from working for other people to then working for yourself?

 That’s awesome, and something we don’t hear too often.
 I know personally that I’m a really tough boss.
 I’m so hard on myself to get the standard that I think I can achieve.